Observation of tWZ production at the CMS experiment: Additional material

 \subsection{The machine-learning algorithm}

 The \textsc{ParT} algorithm takes as inputs two different set of variables: \textit{Particles} and \textit{Interactions}.
 The \textit{Particles} input corresponds to a list of individual physics objects where each particle is described by a set of features.
 It is divided into two categories: \textit{leptons} and \textit{jets}.
-The components of the four-momentum of each lepton and jet in every event are used as inputs, as well as the \ptvecmiss.
+The components of the four-momentum of each lepton and jet in every event, as well as the \ptvecmiss, are used as inputs.
 Additionally, the following set of features is considered: $\log(\pt/\GeV)$, $\log(E/\GeV)$, $\eta$, $\phi$, \PQb-tagging information (only for jets), and a number that encodes the flavor of the lepton.
 The agreement between data and simulation has been verified for distributions in all input variables.
 The \textit{interactions} encode correlations between pairs of particles considering the following variables: $\log(\Delta)$, $\log(\kt/\GeV)$, $\log(z)$, and $\log(m^2/\GeV^2)$. \ifthenelse{\boolean{cms@external}}{} {

 } These are defined between two particles $a$ and $b$ as \begin{linenomath}